TheoLvs/reinforcement-learning/7. Multi-Agents Simulations/README.md

 # Experiments summary
 - **October 2019** - First attempts to create a Sugarscape experiment.
 Developed a framework using Dataframes for accelerated computations.
 Yet too many interactions to code from scratch and low performance
 - **December 2019** - Discovered Unity for such simulations + ML Agents
-- **March 2019** - Due to COVID19 outbreak, I started experiments on Multi Agent modeling and social distancing
+- **March 2019** - Due to COVID19 outbreak, I started experiments on Multi Agent modeling and social distancing.
+PyGame is a good candidate for 2D simulations similar to Unity but in Python.
+Many possibilities and spatial O(n2) interactions are really sped up thanks to colliders embedded in PyGame.
+Movements are still feasible up to 10k agents at least in my first experiments.

 # References